Links in CE table no longer work in TYPO3 6.2.16

 With kind regards

-#5 Updated by Wouter Wolters about 3 years ago
+#5 Updated by Wouter Wolters over 3 years ago

 All your questions are answered in the bulletin.